Just!

-Just! is a series of short story collections by Australian children's author Andy Griffiths, illustrated by Terry Denton.
-The book series is based on Andy Griffiths's early life.
-The series has been described as a portrayal of the antics of a pre-teen who "thinks outside the box", and is a "notorious mischiefmaker" who plans various pranks and schemes to dodge doing a chore or going to school, among other things.
-There have been nine books in the series, with the first book, Just Tricking!, being released in Australia in 1997.
-It was later released in North America under the alternative title Just Kidding.
-The Canadian animated series What's with Andy?, which ran on Teletoon from 2001 to 2007, was also loosely based on this book series.
+Just! is a series of short story collections by Australian children's author Andy Griffiths, illustrated by Terry Denton and based on the author's early life.
+It has been described as a portrayal of the antics of a "notorious mischiefmaker" who plans various pranks and schemes to, among other things, dodge doing a chore or going to school.
+The series, whose first book was released in Australia in 1997 as Just Tricking! and later in North America as Just Kidding, consists of nine books.
+The Canadian animated series What's with Andy?, which ran on Teletoon from 2001 to 2007, was loosely based on this book series.

 Background

-The author, Andy Griffiths, began writing when he was in the fifth grade.
-He purchased a typewriter at a second-hand stall at school and created his own magazine, which he sold at school for less than five cents.
-He then continued writing at high school, but for the school magazine.
-At university he studied English and American literature and wrote songs for his own rock band, and then went on to study to become a teacher.
-During his life as a teacher, he began publishing humorous books as the precursor to the “Just!” series.
+Griffiths began writing when he was in the fifth grade when he purchased a typewriter at a second-hand stall at school and created his own magazine, which he sold there for less than five cents.
+In high school he began writing for the school's magazine.
+At university he studied English and American literature, wrote songs for his own rock band, and studied to become a teacher.
+He began publishing the humorous books that were the precursors to the Just! series during his teaching career.

-Griffiths and his illustrator, Terry Denton, spend their collaborative working time in a studio behind Griffiths’ house, which is decorated with gadgets, toys, a children’s book library, a swimming pool, and bowling alley, much like an imagination of a children’s bedroom.
-They “push each other to new levels” and “drive each other to ever greater levels of silliness and creativity”.
-Both Griffiths and Denton believe that through their work, books are equally as entertaining for modern children as electronic medium and offer a ‘personalised imaginative experience’ that will vary between children, allowing for individualised creativity.

-Denton studied architecture for a short while before leaving University to experiment in the fields of animation, theatre, painting, and cartooning.
-Denton’s work has been described as “playful, noisy, humorous, colourful, dramatic, and challenging the reader’s lateral thinking”.
-He has won various awards for his work as both a writer and illustrator during his career, dating back to 1983, when he realised he had an “urge to write”.

-Six children's choice awards were presented to Griffiths in 2008 for the book Just Shocking!, making him the first Australian author to be awarded so.